NCI-CGR/TriosCompass_v2/README.md

 + (mom.AD[0]+mom.AD[1]) >= {params.min_dp} && (dad.AD[0]+dad.AD[1]) >= {params.min_dp}/(1+(variant.CHROM == 'chrX' ?
 1 : 0))
   + Similar read depth requirement is also applied for the parents.
 + mom.hom_ref && dad.hom_ref
-  + The genotypeos of the parents should both be "0/0";
+  + The genotypes of the parents should both be "0/0";
 + (mom.AD[1] + dad.AD[1]) <= 5
   + The total read support of the alternative allele (that is, the DNM) should be not bigger than 5 in parents.
 + kid.GQ >= {params.min_gq} && mom.GQ >= {params.min_gq} && dad.GQ >= {params.min_gq}